peterliapin/onlinesales.core/README.md

 Pipeline variables should be assigned to Environment variables in the pipeline script.

-At pipeline runtime, secrets of appsettings.json file (or appsettings.unittest.json) will be replaced by the corresponding environment variables.
+At pipeline runtime, secrets of `appsettings.json` file (or appsettings.unittest.json) will be replaced by the corresponding environment variables.

 <a id="run-project"></a>
-### Run or Debug the project in local environment
+### Debugging the project in local environment

 1. Make sure above pre-requisites and configuration settings are completed.